onflow/flow-go/engine/access/rest/README.md

 ) (interface{}, error)
 ```

 That handler implementation needs to be added to the `router.go` with corresponding API endpoint and method.
-Also needs
+If the data
-to override the method if it should be proxied to the backend handler `RestProxyHandler` for request forwarding.
-Adding
+is not available on observers, an override the method is needed in the backend handler `RestProxyHandler` for request
-a new API endpoint also requires for a new request builder to be implemented and added in request package.
-Make sure to
+forwarding.
+Adding a new API endpoint also requires for a new request builder to be implemented and added in request
-not forget about adding tests for each of the API handler.
+package.
+Make sure to not forget about adding tests for each of the API handler.